|Address||Per Henrik Lings Allé 2, DK-2100 Østerbro, Copenhagen, Denmark|

 - Cat 2 seats located at the shortside stands.

 The venue in Copenhagen had seen some great football battles including the 1994 Cup Winners’ Cup Final and a number of important Champion’s League and Europa League games.
-Also, it will be one of the Euro 2020 tournament home stadiums.

 - At the club’s official website;